vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   to a 2 out of 10.
 Even when it is absent, I still feel some unusual sense in the area when I probe it.

 * The initial pain was more diffuse and not very acute.
+It also seemed loosely correlate with food consumption, though not timing-wise in a clear sense.

 * Around the week of 2024-08-12, the pain had shifted to being more cramp-like and limited to below the belly button, i.e., lower abdominal pain, and having more brief acute manifestations.
-It is almost always in the middle, with very occasional shifting to the right.
+It was almost always in the middle, with very occasional shifting to the right.
 I also experienced a bit more pelvic pain (usually on the right side pelvis) though that pain was well within normal bounds (where I would not even bother to investigate it if it occurred on its own).

+* Around 2024-08-17, the pain was strong enough to get in the way of jogging -- I wasn't able to jog my full distance and had to walk back.
+However, starting 2024-08-24, I was able to resume jogging without the pain getting in the way much.
+On 2024-08-30, I resumed strength exercises, again without interference from the pain.
+Starting 2024-09-04, I have been doing my full range of regular exercises without pain.

+* Since 2024-08-15, over time, the frequency and intensity of pain has been reducing gradually.
+The location has stayed at "below the belly button" and to the right, with occasional sensations in the stomach area.

 ### Pain symptoms that I did not have